 We began our day with La Paz Waterfall Garden.
 We purchased our tickets ahead of time with Chase Ultimate Rewards points so we went for free.
 But regularly admission is $44 for adults and $28 for children 3-12.

 We did experience some rain, which I was afraid would put a damper on our day, but in the end we hardly even noticed it.
-I would highly suggest coming prepared with a few things that I go over in this post about visiting Costa Rica during the rainy season.
-They made all the difference!
+Be sure to bring rain jackets, umbrellas, and water friendly shoes.
+They made all the difference.

 Honestly, I was prepared to be underwhelmed by La Paz, knowing that it is a popular tourist destination.
 But I was so wrong!
 If you’re visiting Costa Rica with kids, this should really be on your list.

 My husband and I were both so impressed with the way they maintain the property and with the top-notch wildlife exhibits.
 And that was before we even saw a waterfall!

 The guides were all very knowledgeable and friendly, often letting us experience what felt like something “a little extra” that maybe not every visitor got to experience.
 It wasn’t very crowded that morning, so we were able to get an up close look at a sloth and even hold a tarantula!
 Yikes!

 The butterfly house was our absolute favorite.
 My kids could have spent hours in there watching the butterflies hatch from their cocoons and letting them land on their jackets.
 It was by far the best butterfly exhibit we’ve ever visited.